 Human Resource Management

-While a CEO is not intensively involved with the Human Resource Management of a company, a good CEO always picks his or her own core team which heads crucial departments.
+While a CEO is not intensively involved with the Human Resource Management of a company, a good CEO always picks his or her core team which heads crucial departments.
 It is imperative that these positions are filled by competitive individuals, as it eases the operational burden that rests upon the leader.

 A company’s finances can be compared to the fuel of a vehicle, and for any journey to go well and long an efficient supply of fuel is required.
 An able CEO is always aware of the details of financial resources held by the company and constantly looks for the best methods to allocate and utilise those funds.
-And not just utilisation, it is the mark of a good CEO to be aware of cash flow as well as the projected financial performance of the company.
+And not just utilization, it is the mark of a good CEO to be aware of cash flow as well as the projected financial performance of the company.

 How to become a CEO: Academic Qualifications

 To answer the question ‘How to become a CEO?’, it is imperative to know what it takes to become a CEO.
-Although these top-level managerial positions do not carry a prescribed academic portfolio, here are some of the important academic qualifications that can help you score a place on top of the league:
+Although these top-level managerial positions do not carry a prescribed academic portfolio, here are some of the important academic qualifications that can help you score a place at top of the league:

 A Bachelor’s degree is prudently required for an individual to be considered as a company’s top manager.
 It indicates that an individual is acquainted with formal higher education.
 If the Bachelor’s degree is in a similar field as to the company’s operations, it is perceived as a positive indicator.